 - contract number, if applicable

 - origin and destination

 - consigned port and terminal if applicable

 The weight of grain in the car should be estimated in the description of car contents, even though the exact weight may not be known.
 The weight is used for insurance purposes in the remote chance of loss en route.

 Once the car is loaded and ready for pickup, the producer must phone the administrator (for administered cars) or the railway (for self-administered cars) to "release" the car.
 The completed bill of lading must be sent to the railway immediately after the car has been loaded.

 Tracing the car

-If the railcar is graded on unload by the CGC, and you are not satisfied with the grade and/or dockage assigned by the CGC inspector, you can request a re-inspection.
-Shippers of producer cars have 15 days following the inspection date to request a re-inspection.
-Re-inspections are made through your administrator or, for self-administered cars, in writing to the Chief Grain Inspector of the CGC.
+If the railcar contents are graded on unload by the CGC, and you are not satisfied with the grade and/or dockage assigned by the CGC inspector, you can request a re-inspection within a few days of unload and grading.
+Re-inspections are made through your administrator or, for self-administered cars, by request to the Chief Grain Inspector of the CGC.

 Advantages and disadvantages